ALuoBo/TestTemp/README.md

 ### How to user ?

-🤣 Sorry , you can't user it ,because you need the special ble device to connnect  and got the data form that !
+🤣 Sorry , you can't user it ,because you need the special ble device to connnect  and got the data from that !

 ### What's architecture ?
-😁 The oldest MVC
+😁 The oldest -- MVC / But use kotlin (some)